Quantum metrics from length functions on \'etale groupoids: Compact quantum metric spaces from groupoids

 \subsection{A characterization of metric groupoids yielding compact quantum metric spaces}

-In this section we prove \cref{thm:new-characterization} which provides a sufficient condition for \cref{question:when-do-we-get-cmqs} to have a positive answer.
-It does so in terms existence of Fourier multipliers which are compatible with the metric stratification $\cK$ in a sense we will make precise in \cref{def:K-continuous-multipliers}.
-The condition will be in terms of a norm inequality being satisfied for all $f \in E_L$, where $E_L$ is the set from \cref{prop:Ozawa-Rieffel-characterization}, which when adapted to our setting takes the form found in \eqref{eq:BL-for-groupoids}.
-Loosely speaking, \cref{question:when-do-we-get-cmqs} has a positive answer whenever $\Cred(\G)$ admits compactly supported Fourier multipliers which provide uniform norm approximations for $f \in E_L$.
+The main result of this section is \cref{thm:new-characterization}, which will provide a sufficient condition for \cref{question:when-do-we-get-cmqs} to have a positive answer.
+It does so in terms existence of Fourier multipliers which are compatible with the metric stratification $\cK$ in a sense we now make precise.

-The first step towards \cref{thm:new-characterization} is to show that Fourier-Stieltjes coefficients extend to the groupoid Roe algebra exactly in the manner in which we would like.
-We will in the sequel need that the Fourier multipliers are sufficiently well-behaved with respect to a chosen metric stratification $\cK$ of $\G$ and the resulting seminorm $L_\mathrm{Lip}^\cK$ from \eqref{eq:def-decomposition-Lipschitz-norm}.
-We define the following notion.

-\begin{definition} Suppose $\G$ is an \'etale groupoid with compact unit space $\Go$.
-Suppose moreover that $(\Go, d)$ is a compact metric space, and let $\cK$ be a metric stratification of $\G$.
-Let $\phi \in \FS(\G)$.
+\begin{definition} Suppose $\G$ is an \'etale groupoid with compact unit space $\Go$, and suppose $d$ is a metric inducing the topology on $\Go$.
+Fix a metric stratification $\cK$ of $\G$ with respect to $d$, and let $\phi \in \FS(\G)$.
 If there exists a real number $C_\phi \geq 0$ for which

-for all $f \in C_c^{\cK, \mathrm{Lip}}(\G)$, we say that $\phi$ is \emph{$\cK$-continuous with coefficient $C_\phi$}.
+for all $f \in \Lip_c^{\cK}(\G)$, we say that $\phi$ is \emph{$\cK$-continuous with coefficient $C_\phi$}.
 If the coefficient is not important, we just say that $\phi$ is \emph{$\cK$-continuous}. \end{definition}

-We may now establish the following result, which tells us that if a Fourier multiplier is $\cK$-continuous, then $m_\phi$ is in fact continuous with respect to the total seminorm $L^{\cK, n}$ for any $n\geq 1$.
-The analogous statement in the case of discrete groups was first noted in \cite[Lemma 2.12]{ABELO2025}. \begin{lemma} Suppose $f \in C_c (\G)$ and $\phi \in \FS(\G)$.
-Let $T^\phi$ be the extension of $m_\phi$ to $\Cred ( \G \ltimes \beta\G)$ given by \eqref{eq:Roe-algebra-lifted-multiplier}.
-Then for all $n \geq 1$
+We may now establish the following result, which tells us that if a Fourier multiplier is $\cK$-continuous, then it is in fact continuous with respect to the total seminorm $L^{\cK, n}$ for any $n\geq 1$.